Australian residential architectural styles: Old Colonial period 1788 – c. 1840

 The simplest houses were of a single room, which, if the bread-winner prospered, became the kitchen to a more substantial residence, or conversely, became the living room with a lean-to kitchen added.
 Houses that grew piecemeal were generally asymmetrical, with the door leading into the original room.

 Houses that were planned were generally symmetrical, and very simple, usually containing 2 to 4 rooms around a central hallway.
 The kitchen was frequently detached and entered from a rear verandah or covered breezeway where pantry or scullery might also be located.
 Fireplaces projected outwards from the walls of the house.
 Except in the case of some small inner-city Georgian row houses built of brick, houses generally had a verandah added to them, often on three sides.

 One class of people who maintained the tradition of wattle and daub, with a bark roof was the squatters who did not have title to their land, and potentially had to move on every two years.

 Very few 19th-century houses of wattle and daub or split timber have survived.
 A small number of split-timber cottages which later became kitchens may be seen adjacent to more substantial homes, generally painted to match the house and barely recognizable.

 Most buildings erected in the first 50 years of Australian settlement were simple and plain.
 Convict huts, marine barracks, government stores and houses for officials were simple rectangular prisms covered with hipped or gabled roofs often with verandahs supported on wooden columns in the Classical manner.
 They were influenced in particular by the regulation British military buildings in India and other tropical locations.

 At the time of the first settlement, Georgian architecture was the architectural vernacular in Britain.
 Craftsmen, including carpenters and plasterers were trained in the classic proportions associated with the Palladian style fashionable across Europe.
 Palladian ideals reveal themselves in some of the few larger homes of the Regency period such as Elizabeth Bay House.
 Neoclassism incorporating not only Greek but also sometimes Ancient Egyptian motifs, beginning in Europe about 1760, also influenced Australian architectural style.
 "Fernhill" at Mulgoa with its wide colonnaded verandah shows the influence of Neoclassicism.

 As the Australian economy developed and settlements became more established, more sophisticated buildings emerged.

-Old Colonial Georgian style
+Old Colonial Georgian

 The vernacular style of the Old Colonial period.
 Buildings of this period were often rudimentary compared with British architecture at the time, but Georgian ideas of orderliness still influenced their shape and scale.
 Buildings built in this style often featured symmetrical facades, rectangular and prismatic shapes, and were well-proportioned.
 Similar to other British colonies in hot climates, the verandah became a common way to protect a house from the sun, and on single storey houses the Georgian verandah is usually a lower pitched extension of the main roof.